ReactiveSets/toubkal/README.md

 integrated Phantomjs or another headless browser.

-We also do manual testing on the following web browsers: Chrome (latest), Firefox (latest), IE 8, 9, and 10.
+We also do manual testing on the following web browsers: Chrome (latest), Firefox (latest), IE 8, 9, and 10 but enventually plan on dropping support for IE8.

 We publish to npm regularily, typically when we want to update the demonstration site.
+If you need more updates just let us know.

 ## Installation